USGCRP/gcis-scripts/datagov/README.md

    ./get-ckan.pl

+   Notes
+   - For a list of specific data sets to get from data.gov, use get-ckan-ds.pl instead.
+     It takes as input a text file with a list of data.gov dataset names.

 2. Check to see if all organizations exist in gcis.

    ./check_org < get_ckan.yaml

-3. Add org aliases to gcis in lexicon datagov/Organization.
+3. Add org aliases to gcis in lexicon datagov/Organization (if the organization does not exist, see step 2).

    ./org-alias.pl < org_alias.yaml

    Notes
-   - The input (org_alias.yaml) contains manually entered mappings between data.gov organizations (term) and gcids (gcid).
+   - The input (org_alias.yaml) contains an array of manually entered mappings between data.gov organizations (term) and gcids (gcid).
    - Use step 2 to get the organizations that need to be mapped and then repeat this step until all organizations are mapped.

 4. Generate gcids for data.gov datasets and write them in yaml format to stdout (e.g. connect_ids.yaml).

    ./connect-ids < get_ckan.yaml

    Notes
-   - Also reads other_ids.yaml which contains manually entered mappings between data.gov ids (term) and gcids (gcid).
+   - Also reads other_ids.yaml which contains an array of manually entered mappings between data.gov ids (term) and gcids (gcid).

 5. Copy metadata from ckan yaml file and put (update) metadata in GCIS